Skip to content

 Compute the mean of asset returns using a SimpleExpectedReturns estimator.

-This method computes the expected returns as the sample mean of the input data X, optionally using observation weights stored in the estimator.
-If no weights are provided, the unweighted mean is computed.
+This method computes the expected returns as the sample mean of the input data X according to ce.

 Arguments